rockhopsoft/survloop/README.md

 # <a name="security-help"></a>Reporting a Security Vulnerability

-We want to ensure that SurvLoop is a secure HTTP open data platform for everyone.
+We want to ensure that Survloop is a secure HTTP open data platform for everyone.
-If you've discovered a security vulnerability in the SurvLoop software or SurvLoop.org, we appreciate your help in disclosing it to us in a responsible manner.
+If you've discovered a security vulnerability in the Survloop software or Survloop.org, we appreciate your help in disclosing it to us in a responsible manner.

 Publicly disclosing a vulnerability can put the entire community at risk.